blazerygy/testrm/README.md

 --gpus: denotes the gpus to be used
 --kv-store: denotes the parallelization scheme to be used.
 (BSP:dist_sync, ASP:dist_async, GSP:dist_gsync, SSP:dist_ssync)
 --data-allocator: indicates whether to use data sharding strategy.
 (0:not use, 1:use)
---staleness: denotes the staleness of workers can¡¯t exceed this value
+--staleness: denotes the staleness of workers can't exceed this value
 ```
 More information about MXNet can refer to: https://mxnet.incubator.apache.org/index.html